sile-typesetter/casile/README.md

     Note the `-b master` here tells git you want to track the master branch and update to that whenever it changes.
 This is what I use for my books while I'm working on them.
 When I publish (and want to be able to regenerate the same output again even if the toolkit changes) I commit the current version SHA to the book repo and stop tracking the master branch.

-2. Include the rules file from your project's Makefile:
+2. Include the rules.mk file from your project's Makefile:

     ```makefile
-    include casile/rules
+    include casile/rules.mk
     ```

 3. Initialize the toolkit before first use: